txpull/abi-helper/README.md

 - [x] Automatic fixtures (sample data) download direcly from (bsc|eth) mainnet used for tests.
 - [x] Optcode discovery from any contract bytecode that is deployed on the (bsc|eth) mainnets.
+- [x] Reading signature database.
+- [x] Ability to get optcode for any transaction that contains appropriate data.
+- [x] Ability to potentially get transaction method id and arguments from contracts without abi.

 ## TODO